-2 Advising
+3 Advising

-2.1 Finding an Advisor
+3.1 Finding an Advisor

 It is common for a particular professor or group of professors to indicate interest in working with a student at the time an admission offer is made.
-Nevertheless, to facilitate first-term advising, the Departmental Graduate Committee will appoint one or two committee members to act as an academic advisor of record.
+Nevertheless, to facilitate first-term advising, the department will appoint one or two faculty members to assist incoming graduate students with course selection in their first year.

 The selection of a thesis advisor should be an early priority, and students are encouraged to consult with any faculty member about their choice of a research topic.
 The Department holds a Research Seminar Day and Faculty Research Lunch Seminars early in the fall semester during which students and faculty members present brief talks about their research.
 It is hoped that this exposure will help entering students select a faculty thesis advisor and permit them to become involved with a research program in the second semester.
-Students will also be given the option to take one or more research courses with faculty in an effort to assist in determining their PhD advisor.
-Students will be given an Advisor Selection form in the fall of the first year, and need to identify a thesis advisor by the end of the Student Reenrollment period in March/April.
+Students will also be given the option to take a directed research course with faculty in an effort to assist in determining their PhD advisor.
+Students will be given an Advisor Selection form and need to identify a thesis advisor by the end of the reenrollment period in March/April.